jerrywardlow/p3catalog/README.md

 Now that the Vagrantfile and corresponding configuration file (`ic_config.sh`) have finished provisioning our virtual machine, we have an Ubuntu 14.04.3 environment configured to run the Item Catalog project.
-All necessary packages have been installed, a PostgreSQL database has been created and configured, and port 5000 (the port used by this project) has been forwarded correctly.
+All necessary packages have been installed, a PostgreSQL database has been created, configured and populated (by `populator.py`), and port 5000 (the port used by this project) has been forwarded correctly.
 We are now ready to SSH into our virtual machine.

 `vagrant ssh`